Board of Overseers

 Mr. Ryan D. Limaye (ENG’93, W’93, WG’93)

-Mr. Limaye earned an M.B.A. from The Wharton School at the University of Pennsylvania, where he graduated with distinction and was designated a Palmer Scholar.
-He also earned a B.S. in Economics and a B.A.S. in Engineering from the University of Pennsylvania, where he graduated summa cum laude and as a Ben Franklin Scholar, Nelson Scholar, and Joseph Wharton Scholar.
+Ryan serves on the Board of Overseers of the University of Pennsylvania School of Engineering and is a trustee of the Episcopal Academy in Newtown Square, Pennsylvania.
+Ryan earned an MBA from the Wharton School of the University of Pennsylvania, where he graduated with distinction and was designated a Palmer Scholar.
+He also earned a BS in Economics and a BAS in Applied Science and Engineering from the University of Pennsylvania, where he graduated summa cum laude and as a Ben Franklin Scholar, Nelson Scholar and Joseph Wharton Scholar.

 Mr. Hital R. Meswani (ENG’90, W’90)

 Executive Director and Member of the Board, Reliance Industries Limited